 Although some of the most common nutritional supplements include calcium, fish oil and vitamin D, dietary supplements do not replace complete meals that are crucial to the body’s diet.
 Dietary supplements do not replace a variety of foods that are important for a healthy diet.
 Instead, they provide you with additional nutrients that are lacking in your diet, and certain health conditions such as cancer, diabetes and chronic diarrhoea can be triggered by deficiencies.

 If you suspect that you are lacking in nutrients, it is better to consult your doctor or nutritionist before embarking on supplement therapy.
-If you choose multivitamins or other over-the-counter supplements, do your research.
-Before you start taking supplements, you risk getting too much.
+Alternatively, if you choose to get multivitamins or other over-the-counter supplements from Quality of Life Labs or similar companies, do your research on them.
+Either way, gain enough knowledge before you start taking supplements, or you risk getting too many of them.

 If you are worried about getting enough vitamins and minerals from your diet, talk to your health care provider to get personalized recommendations on the types of supplements you need and the doses you need.

 For example, if you do your best to exercise regularly and eat healthily, but are deficient in some areas, energy supplements at STEEL or similar providers can help.
 They can help you get enough vital substances that your body needs to function properly while others can reduce the risk of disease.
 The key is to ensure that supplements are taken in addition to a healthy diet and a selection of nutrient-rich foods.

 Many dietary supplements contain one or more nutritional components such as vitamins, minerals, herbs, botanicals, amino acids or enzymes.
 They may also contain active substances that have a strong biological effect on the body.
 Like medicines, food supplements must not be marketed to the purpose of preventing, treating, diagnosing, or cure diseases.